brian mckay's family tree

 For ages, George's birth had proved hard to trace.
 According to all of the censuses from 1861 to 1901, he was born in England which explains why it was difficult, but it did cloud his origins somewhat.
 However, after many years of searching and acting on a tip from a friend, I finally found his birth record.

-We'll never know the truth.
-George may just have been a working man of his time, but his name is muddied in our family.
+We'll never know the full truth of what George was like as a man.
+He may simply have been a working man of his time, but his name is muddied in our family.

 KEY EVENTS AND DATES